jbnunn/TwitchRobot/Chapter3-RobotCode.md

 ### On to the next step...

-If you see the output above, you're ready to setup AWS IoT in [Part 4](./Part4-IoT.md).
+If you see the output above, you're ready to setup AWS IoT in [Chapter 4](./Chapter4-IoT.md).